 How to Fill out the FAFSA

-that opens the door to financial aid.
-It serves as the application
+ticket that opens doors to financial aid.
+It serves as the

-for most financial aid from federal and state programs as well as
+application for most financial aid from federal and state programs

-from colleges and universities.
-Even if you are not sure that you
+as well as from colleges and universities.
+Even if you are not sure

 FAFSA anyway - it's free.